St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 Under certain circumstances, Ecumenical Institute students are allowed to cross-register for specific courses in the School of Theology.
 They must meet the prerequisites for the classes they wish to take, and normally must request permission to cross-register from the E.I.
 Dean.
 E.I. students pay E.I. tuition when they register for School of Theology classes as E.I. students.

 St. Mary’s Ecumenical Institute offers a hospitable environment for a diverse student body, offering accredited graduate theological education that is intellectually rigorous, personally enriching, and professionally empowering.
-Students in our diverse learning community pursue two master’s degrees, several graduate certificates, introductory explorations, and a post-master’s Certificate of Advanced Studies (CAS).
+Students in our diverse learning community pursue two master’s degrees, several graduate certificates, introductory explorations, a post-master’s Certificate of Advanced Studies (CAS), and a Doctor of Ministry degree.
 St. Mary’s Ecumenical Institute also offers master’s level coursework leading to a Master of Divinity through Lancaster Theological Seminary.

 St. Mary’s Ecumenical Institute offers accredited graduate theological education that is intellectually rigorous, personally enriching, and professionally empowering.
 Students in our diverse learning community pursue two master’s degrees, several graduate certificates, introductory explorations, and a post-master’s Certificate of Advanced Studies (CAS).
 St. Mary’s Ecumenical Institute also offers master’s level coursework leading to a Master of Divinity through Lancaster Theological Seminary.